A PARADIGM SHIFT IN WORSHIP

 It is a sheer ignorance to boast about or exalt a place of worship above another.
 No place of worship is holier or more special to God than others!

-Jesus pointed out this truth in His clear answer to the Samaritan woman who questioned Him about the right place to worship God in John 4:
+Jesus pointed out this truth in His clear answer to the Samaritan woman who questioned Him about the right place to worship God.

 21 Jesus said to her, “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father.